You can find some of the best freelance writing jobs in Africa via social platforms like Twitter or employment-oriented online services like LinkedIn.

 Cold pitching is a great way to land recurring gigs.

-You simply contact companies, startups, blogs, and entrepreneurs to let them know you are a freelance writer who can help their business grow.
+You simply contact companies, startups, blogs, and entrepreneurs to let them know you are a freelance writer who can help their businesses grow.

 It might sound scary, but it is one amazing way to land long-term gigs if you deliver value for money.
 All you have to do is locate local businesses that need your writing service.